joshpickardme/10sums/README.md

 * The objective is to answer all 10 as quickly as possible.
 * At the end, you will receive (somewhat) detailed statistics of your performance.
 You're only allowed to play once a day (don't ask me why I did this).

-Of course, to most this would be a simple 10 minute project.
-There will no doubt be countless of ways I can and could improve this in addition to the terrible formatting that I am very aware of.